Viral phenomenon: Viral videos

+Comments In 2026 Delores Nicole went viral for a comment made on another creators TikTok, gaining more likes and followers than the OP.

 YouTube effect

 With the creation of YouTube, a video-sharing website, there has been a huge surge in the number of viral videos on the Internet.
 This is primarily due to the ease of access to these videos and the ease of sharing them via social media websites.
 The ability to share videos from one person to another with ease means there are many cases of 'overnight' viral videos.
 "YouTube, which makes it easy to embed its content elsewhere have the freedom and mobility once ascribed to papyrus, enabling their rapid circulation across a range of social networks."
 YouTube has overtaken television in terms of the size of audience.
 As one example, American Idol was the most viewable TV show in 2009 in the U.S. while "a video of Scottish woman Susan Boyle auditioning for Britain's Got Talent with her singing was viewed more than 77 million times on YouTube".
 The capacity to attract an enormous audience on a user-friendly platform is one of the leading factors why YouTube generates viral videos.
 YouTube contributes to viral phenomenon spreadability since the idea of the platform is based on sharing and contribution.
 "Sites such as YouTube, eBay, Facebook, Flickr, Craigslist, and Wikipedia, only exist and have value because people use and contribute to them, and they are clearly better the more people are using and contributing to them.
 This is the essence of Web 2.0."

 An example of one of the most prolific viral YouTube videos that fall into the promotional viral videos category is Kony 2012.
 On March 5, 2012, the charity organization Invisible Children Inc. posted a short film about the atrocities committed in Uganda by Joseph Kony and his rebel army.
 Artists use YouTube as their one of the main branding and communication platform to spread videos and make them viral.
 YouTube viral videos make stars.
 As an example, Justin Bieber who was discovered since his video on YouTube Chris Brown's song "With You" went viral.
 Since its launch in 2005, YouTube has become a hub for aspiring singers and musicians.
 Talent managers look to it to find budding pop stars.

 According to Visible Measures, the original "Kony 2012" video documentary, and the hundreds of excerpts and responses uploaded by audiences across the Web, collectively garnered 100 million views in a record six days.
 This example of how quickly the video spread emphasizes how YouTube acts as a catalyst in the spread of viral media.
 YouTube is considered as "multiple existing forms of participatory culture" and that trend is useful for the sake of business.
 "The discourse of Web 2.0 its power has been its erasure of this larger history of participatory practices, with companies acting as if they were "bestowing" agency onto audiences, making their creative output meaningful by valuing it within the logics of commodity culture."